DavidWeschler/DavidWeschler/README.md

 # Hi there 👋

-I'm a third-year Computer Science student with a passion for programming and problem-solving.
+I'm a Software Engineer.
 Here are a few things about me:

 - 🔭 I’m currently studying at Hadassah Academic College.
-- 🌱 I’m currently learning and improving my skills in C, C++, Python, NodeJs, JavaScript, HTML and CSS.
+- 🌱 I’m currently learning and improving my skills in C++, Python, NodeJs, React Native and AWS.
 - 🤖 I’m interested in software development, algorithms, and AI.

 ## Connect with me